solarunderscore/Easy-Arch-Installation/README.md

 You get it now right?
 Instead of "swap_partition" you enter your own partition.

-Now we want to make or EFI partition.
+Now we want to make our EFI partition.
 Run the command:
 `mkfs.fat -F32 /dev/efi_partition`
 Your EFI partition name should go where it says `efi_partition`.